 Or: the title we think the other person should probably never read.
 Like, ever.

-Mercedes, for the love of everything holy never read this book.
+Rin, for the love of everything holy never read this book.
 You probably shouldn't even flip through it if we're being honest.
 Monstress is a graphic novel series that has received a huge amount of buzz, great reviews, interest, and love from the literary community.
 The art is fantastic and the story is compelling and cohesive.
 That being said, the subtitle of the first book shouldn't be 'awakening', it should be 'body horror and nightmares I will live with for the rest of my life'.
 This book is GORY and disturbing to the extreme.
 Admittedly, my tolerance for horror is set pretty low, but there were times I felt physically queasy reading the first volume.
-Seeing as your bar is set even lower, Mercedes, I'm going to go ahead and say you and this book would be a recipe for disaster.
+Seeing as your bar is set even lower, Rin, I'm going to go ahead and say you and this book would be a recipe for disaster.
 I know people who love this series (and if I happen to be looking at a panel without horrific imagery I can appreciate the art style), but if anyone wants to invest the time in reading this they need to be prepared for explicit torture, medical/body horror, dismemberment, and cannibalism.
 I couldn't handle it, and only made it through the first volume through sheer force of will (and felt real bad for a while afterwards).
-Mercedes, don't ever read this book.
+Rin, don't ever read this book.

 Well.
 My anit-rec certainly won't be as vehement as yours was—in part because I hardly ever read a book these days that you haven't recommended to me—but I'll still suggest you steer clear of this one, Rachael.
 It's got pretty much everything you won't like in a graphic novel: ditzy side characters (like The Backstagers), a really low stakes plot (like Mooncakes), and enough jumps that it's hard to follow the logic at times.
 I'll be honest, even I wasn't crazy about this one.
 There are definitely some positives: the art is pretty cute, the main character and her love interest are both queer women of color, and I adore worlds that blend modern tech with magic and magical creatures.
 But it just... didn't work for me, and I don't think it would work for you either.
 Save yourself the time and read something else you know you'll like.